selvataas/LettuceDetect/README.md

 - LettuceDetect addresses two critical limitations of existing hallucination detection models:
   - Context window constraints of traditional encoder-based methods
   - Computational inefficiency of LLM-based approaches
-- Our models currently **outperforms** all other encoder-based and prompt-based models on the RAGTruth dataset and are significantly faster and smaller
+- Our models currently **outperform** all other encoder-based and prompt-based models on the RAGTruth dataset and are significantly faster and smaller
 - Achieves higher score than some fine-tuned LLMs e.g. LLAMA-2-13B presented in [RAGTruth](https://aclanthology.org/2024.acl-long.585/), coming up just short of the LLM fine-tuned in the [RAG-HAT paper](https://aclanthology.org/2024.emnlp-industry.113.pdf)

-- We release the code, the model and the tool under the **MIT license**
+## 🚀 Latest Updates

+- **May 18, 2025** - Released version **0.1.7**: Multilingual support (thanks to EuroBERT) for 7 languages: English, German, French, Spanish, Italian, Polish, and Chinese!
+- Up to **17 F1 points improvement** over baseline LLM judges like GPT-4.1-mini across different languages
+- **EuroBERT models**: We've trained base/210M (faster) and large/610M (more accurate) variants
+- You can now also use **LLM baselines** for hallucination detection (see below)

 ## Get going